Bisbee is cool on so many levels

 It is easy to imagine that Bisbee -- with its narrow, crooked streets, alleys and steep flights of stairs -- resembled turn-of-the-century San Francisco before the 1906 earthquake leveled it.

-The mines have been closed for more than 40 years.
+The mines have been closed more than 40 years.
 But the colorful town, with its quirky layout of rustic homes piled on the hillsides, is still here as a great treasure of Arizona.

-It's a getaway town from urban Arizona residents, most of the them from Tucson and Phoenix.
+It's a getaway town for urban Arizonans, most of the them from Tucson and Phoenix.
 Bisbee is the perfect place to unwind, to sit out on a hotel deck, linger at a coffee shop and browse in the galleries, shops and bookstores.

 Start your day walking the empty streets at dawn.
 There are countless alleys and stairways that lead to fascinating art walls, sculptures and quirky homes clinging to hillsides.